deepak2233/Python_Projects/README.md

  File-Classified System

  ### AIM:
- To build a program, which classified your file on the basis of extention.
+ To build a program, which classified your file on the basis of extension.

  ### Description:
  I've created a program which classified you files on the basis of extention, which your work easily to collect files on the basis of